microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/callrecords-callrecord-get.md

 * Subscribe to [change notifications](/graph/api/resources/webhooks) to the `/communications/callRecords` endpoint.
 * Use the **callChainId** property of a [call](../resources/call.md).
 The call record is available only after the associated call is completed.

-You can use the `$expand` query parameter to optionally include participants_v2 details or session and segment details, as shown in the [Get full session and segment details](#example-2-get-full-details) example.
-When you expand session details, the maximum page size is 60 sessions.
-When you expand participants_v2, the maximum page size is 130 participants.

 > [!WARNING]
 >
-> A call record is created after a call or meeting ends and will remain available for **30 days**.
-Requests for call records older than 30 days will receive a `404 Not Found` response.
+> A call record is created after a call or meeting ends and remains available for **30 days**.
+Requests for call records older than 30 days receive a `404 Not Found` response.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]